ICTU/quality-time/docs/src/deployment.md

 ## Configuring notification frequency (optional)

 The notifier component is responsible for notifying users via MS Teams about changed metric statuses.
-It wakes up periodically and asks the internal server fo a list of all metrics.
+It wakes up periodically and gets a list of all metrics from the database.
 For each metric, the notifier decides whether a notification is possible and needed.

 By default, the notifier wakes up every minute to check for changed metric statuses.
 This frequency can be changed as follows: